roeeyn/card-memory-game/README.md

 # Memory Game - Web Exercise

-This is the extra web exercise template for Hackademy Programming Club.
+This is the extra web exercise for Hackademy Programming Club.

 ![demo gif](https://media.giphy.com/media/hRxMBXH4LQ4yUH0hUN/giphy.gif)

-## Rules of Memory Game (What it should do)
+## Rules of Memory Game

 - You will start by flipping over one card
 - If the next card you flip matches the cards should disappear.